dux/hash_wia/README.md

 ## Set named options

-Easy way to set up option constants in your APP, in a proteced namespace without class polution.
+Easy way to set up option constants in your APP, in a proteced namespace without class polution, frozen.

-Constant points to keyword and keyword points to a name
+Constant points to keyword and keyword points to a name.

 ```ruby
 class Task